sdsc-ordes/demo-biomedit-workflow/README.md

 By default, the workflow will be executed on each zip file present in the input directory.

 When the option `--listen=true` is provided, the workflow manager will instead listen continuously for filesystem events and trigger execution whenever a new zip file appears in the input directory.
+In this mode, a log will only be generated when the Nextflow execution is manually interrupted, meaning that the exit code in the log will always be 1.

 ### Outputs